nicekiwi/quelle/README.md

 - Event creation with assigned Configs, Maps and pushied data
 - Map management, Upload to Amazon S3, Shedule Maps

-Initially created in PHP, moving to NodeJS at a later date.
+Initially created in PHP with Laravel and rendered with Bootstrap, moving to NodeJS at a later date.

 ## Current Targets for 1.0 release